-- Everyone at our MLA centres will be aware of their Safeguarding duties, their moral and legal obligation to ensure all young people in their care are safeguarded against all forms of harm including online bullying. - MLA Staff will have training on how to report or identify any concerns or allegations of risk of harm to students. - MLA Staff have meetings to ensure our policies and procedures on Safeguarding are being upheld. - MLA deem it prudent to have detailed and rigorous control measures in place to safeguard children. - Our Safeguarding Poster is available in our Handbooks, on our MLA Website, in this Policy and can be downloaded or is available in printed format on all our noticeboards at our centres.
+- Everyone at our MLA centres will be aware of their Safeguarding duties, their moral and legal obligation to ensure all children, young people and vulnerable adults in their care are safeguarded against all forms of - MLA Staff will have training on how to report or identify any concerns or allegations of risk of harm to students. - MLA Staff have meetings to ensure our policies and procedures on Safeguarding are being upheld. - MLA deem it prudent to have detailed and rigorous control measures in place to safeguard children. - Our Safeguarding Poster is available in our Handbooks, on our MLA Website, in this Policy and can be downloaded or is available in printed format on all our noticeboards at our centres.